HarpElle/empowervb-website/src/content/news/2025-07-20-training-philosophy.md

 Creating an environment where families feel valued and involved.
 We recognize that volleyball is a family commitment, and we work to:
 - Maintain clear, consistent communication with parents
 - Create opportunities for family involvement and connection
-- Support the athlete's overall development, not just volleyball skills
+- Support the athlete’s overall development, not just volleyball skills
 - Build a community that extends beyond the gym

 ### Our Training Environment: Where Athletes Thrive